xwu/xwu-swift-numerics/floating-point-part-2.md

 > Swift standard library in [late 2017][ref 12-6].

-__A caveat about fused multiply-add operations:__ Although eliminating intermediate rounding can improve the accuracy of results, it is not always the case that an algorithm will benefit from its use.
-[William Kahan points out][ref 12-7] that, for a sufficiently large value `x`, we can observe a surprising result:
+__A caveat about fused multiply-add operations:__ Although eliminating intermediate rounding can improve the accuracy of results, it's not always the case that an algorithm will benefit from its use.
+[As William Kahan points out][ref 12-7], for a sufficiently large value `x`, we can see a surprising
+result:

 ```swift
 let x = 9007199254740991.0